 30. Book That Made You The Most Mad (doesn’t necessarily mean you didn’t like it)?

-1. New favourite book blog you discovered in 2017?
+1. New favorite book blog/Bookstagram/Youtube channel you discovered in 2018?

 6. Most challenging thing about blogging or your reading life this year?